ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-cloud-based-mailboxes-for-on-premises-users.md

     New-ComplianceSearch "Redstone_Search" -ContentMatchQuery "redstone AND kind:im" -ExchangeLocation sarad@contoso.com -IncludeUserAppContent $true -AllowNotFoundExchangeLocationsEnabled $true
     ```

-   After you create a new search, be sure to use the **Start-ComplianceSearch** cmdlet to run the search.
+   After you create a search, be sure to use the **Start-ComplianceSearch** cmdlet to run the search.

 For more information using these cmdlets, see: